sochar3/essential-tokens/SECURITY.md

 | 1.0.x   | ✅ Current         | Active development |
 | < 1.0   | ❌ Not supported   | Legacy |

-## Security Overview
+## Security οverview

 Essential Tokens is a Figma plugin that processes CSS input to create design tokens.
-We take security seriously and implement several safeguards:

-### What We Do
+### We do:
 - ✅ **No external network requests** - Plugin works entirely offline
 - ✅ **Input sanitization** - CSS parsing is safe and contained
 - ✅ **No eval() usage** - No dynamic code execution